 If you don’t want to cook your oatmeals or don’t have time to prepare them in the morning, then make overnight oatmeals your best friend!
 You can do anything you like with your oatmeal.
 Just add the ingredients to one jar and let it sit overnight.
 It will then be ready to go when you get up in the morning!
 Check out 5 recipes for overnight oatmeals below.
 (3.07 mins)

 Chia Seed Porridge

 Instead of using oatmeal as the base of your porridge, healthy seeds like Chia can also make a good meal!
 Chia seeds are considered superfoods because they are packed with nutrients despite their tiny size.
 And, they are great for better digestion and easy weight management too!
 Here’s a quick recipe for you.
 (1.53 mins)

 The Green Kitchen Stories is an excellent place to go if you want some healthy recipes for your kitchen.
 Check out some of their porridge recipes HERE.
 In the meantime, here are also some more recipes for you!

 Some individuals need to cut out grains from their diets.
-This is true to some, who have autoimmune diseases that need to consume products that are strictly gluten-free.
+This is true to some who have autoimmune diseases that need to consume strictly gluten-free products.
 In this case, you may have some grain-free alternatives as well.
 You can check out a Grain-free cinnamon apple cinnamon porridge recipe.
-If you are looking for new grain-free dishes, we've got you covered!
-We know some good recipe books for grain free meals.
+If you are looking for new grain-free dishes, we’ve got you covered!
+We know some good recipe books for grain-free meals.
 Check out Against All Grain: Delectable Paleo Recipes to Eat Well and Feel Great and Everyday Grain-Free Baking: Over 100 Recipes for Deliciously Easy Grain-Free and Gluten-Free Baking.